emanuega/MERlin/docs/tasks.rst

 segment.SegmentCells
 ----------------------

-Description: Determines cell boundaries using a nuclear stain and a cell stain.
+Description: Determines cell boundaries using a watershed algorithm with the seeds determined from a nuclear stain and the watershed performed on a cell stain.

 Parameters:

-* nucleus\_threshold -- The relative intensity threshold for seeding the nuclei.
-* cell\_threshold -- The relative intensity threshold for setting boundaries for the watershed.
-* nucleus\_index -- The image index for the nucleus image.
-* cell\_index -- The image index for the cell image.
+* seed\_channel\_name -- The name of the data channel to use to find seeds
-* z\_index -- The z index of the nucleus and cell images to use for segmentation.
+* watershed\_channel\_name -- The name of the data channel to use as the watershed image.W

 segment.CleanCellSegmentation
 --------------------------------